In some areas of the world, like Australia, shells are protected due to them being part of national parks and in some cases, living creatures.

 Where Are Limpet Shells Found?

-There are periods that the rocks are submerged and periods where it is dried out because the tide is too low.
+There are periods when the rocks are submerged and periods when it is dried out because the tide is too low.

 Limpets are found on these rocks because they are best suited to rocks that aren’t going to wash out to sea.